 - Bake in a 375 degree oven for 18-20 minutes.
 Immediately brush with remaining melted butter and let cool in the muffin tins for 5-10 minutes before removing the fantans to a wire rack.
 Serve slightly warm.

-Recipe adapted from this caramel apple fantan recipe.
+Recipe adapted from a caramel apple fantan recipe from Southern Living magazine.

 Here are more Root Vegetable breads to get you started on baking with us this month!